mrsac7/placement-resources/Microsoft/README.md

 # Microsoft
-> Collection of coding questions asked by Microsoft during placements at IITs
+> Collection of coding questions appearing in online assessment of Microsoft during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index